 - Proof of having paid the visa application fee

 Financial Requirements for Studying in Germany

-The whole study program cost includes:
+The entire study program cost includes the following:

 - College or program fees